 I first made a line the same distance on the top and bottom of the sign.
-Then, I measured the distance, between those line, that the letters would be on the sign.
-Ie. If the measurement was 12 inches and there were 3 letters, the space would be about 4 inches.
+Then, I measured the distance, between the line, that the letters would be on the sign.
+Ie. If the measurement was 12 inches and there were 3 letters, space would be about 4 inches.
 You would need to take into account the space needed in between letters -equally.

 With a pencil, I began tracing out some letters.
 After it seemed about right, I then painted the letters.

 There was one hole in the wood that went all the way through so I took a piece of scrap ribbon and tied it to the top for the JOY sign.
 When the sign is flipped over to the FALL is on the bottom and not seen.